OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

 Deploy Core Device
 ~~~~~~~~~~~~~~~~~~

-Greengrass Group and Core device must be already created (by tool, API, AWS Management Console etc.) and you should have prepared all the necessary files (certificates and config).
+Greengrass Group and Core device must be already created (by tool, API, AWS Management Console, etc.) and you should have prepared all the necessary files (certificates and config).
 These files can be extracted from the archive which should have been downloaded when the Greengrass Group and Core device were created, e.g. steps to follow when `using the AWS Management Console <https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-config.html>`__.

 Relevant contextualization parameters: